Partial federal government shutdown

 Eligible employees pay premiums and applicable premium surcharges to their employer or the contracted vendor (for supplemental benefits).

 Employers are responsible for collecting the employee contributions and any applicable surcharges from their eligible employees.
-Each month, employers must pay the full premium payment (total monthly billed amount) to the PEBB Program for each eligible employee, even for those who waive medical coverage (this does not apply to medical-only groups).
+Each month, employers must pay the full premium payment (total monthly billed amount) to the PEBB Program for each eligible employee, even for those who waive medical coverage.

 If an employee enrolls in supplemental coverage or is enrolled in employee-paid coverage, the employee is responsible for payment of premiums from the month that coverage begins.